MathuxNY-73/leetcode/README.md

 ### Merge Two Sorted Lists
 The goal of this problem is to implemented a function that merges 2 sorted singly linked list.
-I tried to solve this problem using the C language [Problem link](https://leetcode.com/problems/merge-two-sorted-lists)
+I tried to solve this problem using the C and Python language [Problem link](https://leetcode.com/problems/merge-two-sorted-lists)
 As of March 25<sup>th</sup>, 2020:
-- [ ] Find a first working solution.
+- [X] Find a first working solution.
 I decided to go with function that creates a new list instead of just using the node from the previous ones.
 Thus it runs necessarily in O(N+M) but it uses O(N+M) extra space.
-- [ ] Submit solution.
+- [X] Submit solution.
 Got correct in 0 ms with 6.1 MB
+- [X] Write a second solution in Python this time simply ordering the nodes of the two lists and return the merge so it uses only O(1) extra space.
+- [X] Submit solution.
+Got correct in 32 ms with 12.9 MB
-- [ ] Problem solved
+- [X] Problem solved